Don't Install If You're Worried About Pie Problems

 If you're having a great experience on Android Oreo and the changes from Android Pie don't excite you, you might want to stay put on Android Oreo for a bit longer.

-It's early, but we're hearing about a wide range of Android Pie issues.
+We're hearing about a wide range of Android Pie issues.
 Some of these issues are tiny bugs, others are much bigger.

 Problems are normal for a major Android upgrade and we expect complaints to pickup as the update expands to new regions.